Jegelewicz/arctos-ipt-archive/UWBM_test.markdown

 # Introduction

-Natural history collections are part of our global heritage and a priceless resource for research and education. (https://spnhc.org/what-spnhc-does/)  Information about the contents of Natural History Collections may be captured in datasets and published digitally via the Global Biodiversity Information Facility (GBIF) Integrated Publishing Toolkit (IPT) (https://www.gbif.org/ipt) as Darwin Core Archives (DwC-A) (https://ipt.gbif.org/manual/en/ipt/latest/dwca-guide#what-is-darwin-core-archive-dwc-a).
+"Natural history collections are part of our global heritage and a priceless resource for research and education."[^7] Information about the contents of Natural History Collections may be captured in datasets and published digitally via the Global Biodiversity Information Facility (GBIF) Integrated Publishing Toolkit (IPT)[^8] as Darwin Core Archives (DwC-A)[^9].
 We present a review and archiving process for such an openly accessible digital dataset of known origin and discuss its outcome.
 The dataset under review is named _insert_, has fingerprint _insert_, and is _insert_ in size.

 ## Data Review and Archive